 Winter party and meeting - TBA

 Mod III: 1/11, 18, 25, 2/1, 8, 15, off, 3/1

 Mod IV: 3/8, 15, 22, off, 4/5, 12, 19, 26

 Individual weekly supervision is offered between 10-4 in the private offices of the program faculty.
 Supervision outside of these hours can be made available for a reduced fee.
 All supervisors are graduates of the William Alanson White Psychoanalytic Training Program, including Training and Supervising Analysts and Supervisors of Psychotherapy.

-Our program fosters collegiality and involvement in the overall White community.
-All participants and graduates of IPPP are invited to the Institute’s Tuesday morning Clinical Services Meetings, the White Society Colloquia, and ongoing White Study Groups.
+The IPPP program fosters collegiality and involvement in the overall White community.
+All participants are invited to the Institute’s Tuesday morning Clinical Services Meetings, the White Society Colloquia, and ongoing White Study Groups.
 All participants in IPPP will also receive a complementary online copy of the Institute’s internationally acclaimed journal, Contemporary Psychoanalysis.

 Participants are required to carry professional liability insurance and to provide their own psychotherapy patients for supervision.

 Admission preferences will be given to New York State licensed mental health professionals whose licensed “scope of practice” includes the practice of psychotherapy, either privately or in institutional settings.
 Other psychotherapists possessing a different educational background may also apply.